RafeHatfield/yarl/docs/STORY_CONCEPTS.md

 *Use this section for freeform brainstorming:*

+### Dragon Entity Ideas
+If we go with dragon-in-person-form:
+- Classic fantasy trope but with our twist
+- Explains obsession with treasure/artifacts
+- Dragon's hoard = the dungeon itself?
+- Arrogance fits dragon archetype perfectly
+- Too "injured/cursed/lazy" to delve themselves, so uses you
+- Reveal: Late game you discover their true form
+- Maybe they're wounded and can't shapeshift back to dragon form?
+- Using you to retrieve something that will heal/free them?

+### Personality Voice Examples
+**Condescending dismissal:**
+- "Do you need me to explain basic combat to you?
+Point sword at enemy.
+Swing."
+- "I've seen snails with more survival instinct."
+- "Remind me why I bound *your* soul specifically?
+Oh yes, you were convenient."

+**Overconfident supremacy:**
+- "If I deigned to descend myself, this would be over in moments.
+Alas, I have standards."
+- "Your struggles are... quaint.
+Like watching a child learn to walk.
+And fall.
+Repeatedly."
+- "You realize I could obliterate that entire level with a thought?
+But where's the fun in that?"

+**Sarcastic 'praise':**
+- "Congratulations, you didn't die immediately.
+Shall I throw you a parade?"
+- "Only 47 deaths to reach level 5.
+At this rate, you'll succeed by the heat death of the universe."
+- "I'm *almost* impressed.
+Almost.
+But not quite."

+### Other Ideas
 - What if the entity IS you from a successful run, now trapped in a time loop?
 - Could the dungeon be inside the entity's mind/body?
 - What if treasure you collect is actually memories or soul fragments?